SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 UPDATED DOUBLE ENDED DYNEEMA LIFT LINE (2022) - Panache's factory SS lift cable was 25 years old when it was first replaced in 2002.
 I dove under the hull for that job.
 In 2022 it was again due for replacement since there were so many broken strands where it connected to the block & tackle at the bottom of the table pedestal.
 The threat of it breaking during an inopportune moment is not something I looked forward to; been there, done that, no need to repeat it!
 I have access to only one crane here (no travel lift) to hoist the boat and it is available for maybe 30 minutes, twice a year, at the start & end of the sailing season.
 Problem is, they don't allow a person in the boat while it is hanging from the hook and there are no suitable boat stands here.
 Not good enough.

 Instead of installing another single ended SS cable, I installed Mike Hancock's double ended lift line described above.
 After waiting 7 years to unsuccessfully get Panache on a local hoist, I chose instead to dive under the boat in mid summer.
 Replacing this cable in this manner is a 2 man job, best done over a sandy bottom to retain visibility.
 I am looking forward to this being my last dive on the centerboard and easy maintenance of the lift line thereafter.
-I couldn't be more pleased with the dead quiet smooth operation of the board and the improved sailing performance with a more vertical board.
+I couldn't be more pleased with the dead quiet smooth operation of the board and the improved sailing performance with a near vertical board.

 LINE CHECK (2024) - The burning question is, "How much wear does the Dyneema lift line have after 2 years of service?"
 The answer is in the photo at right, "NONE."
 The arrow points to where the line was under strain around the factory eye strap.
 The rest of the Dyneema is a bit stiff, having been immersed for two seasons, but perfectly fine.
 Keep in mind this line held the board up horizontally in the slot for two seasons, except when Panache was sailed.
 So it will go back to service for another season.